Skip to Content

 Where is Santiago and how can you get there?

 Chile’s capital sits in the center of the country, 116km east of the port city Valparaíso.
 While Chile is a far-flung destination for most, Santiago is well-connected, with direct flights to major cities in North America, Europe, Australia, and many cities in South America.
-Travel within Chile from Santiago is convenient and affordable, particularly via plane and bus.

 Getting around Santiago

 Santiago has South America’s largest metro system and an extensive bus network.
-Fares start at $720 pesos (around $0.88 USD) and allow free transfers to other metro lines and buses within a two-hour time window.
+Fares start at $720 CLP (around $0.88 USD) and allow free transfers to other metro lines and buses within a two-hour time window.
 Metro hours are 7:00-23:00 Monday through Saturday and stop an hour earlier on Sundays.

-Taxis are an affordable option for getting around as well.
-Some taxis are metered while others are not.
-For unmetered cabs, always agree on a fare before getting in.
 If you’d rather not take a local taxi, Uber operates in Santiago, but since it operates in a legal grey area the driver will likely ask one passenger to sit up front to hide the fact that it’s an Uber and therefore to avoid being stopped by the police.

-For traveling to and from the airport, taxis are the easiest option and will run between $15.000-$20.000 COP to or from the city center; book in advance using
+For traveling to and from the airport, taxis are the easiest option and will run between $15.000-$20.000 COP to or from the city center; book in advance using My Ride Chile.
+Alternatively, there is a convenient bus service operated by TurBus for $1,900 COP one-way or $3,400 COP return to the Central Train Station, which has a metro station.

 White wine tasting in Vina Matetic in the Casablanca wine valley in Chile and a good day trip from Santiago